Kuan-Liu/canada_dash/README.md

 Last but not least, I want to give a shout-out to [Marc-Olivier Hétu](https://twitter.com/suivicovid) whom I met on [twitter](https://twitter.com/suivicovid).
-He has been scraping public COVID-19 Canada since March and compiled an outstanding spreadsheet with graphic analysis, which he generiously shared with me, because he said he’s glad that more people get to use his data to build tools.
+He has been scraping public COVID-19 Canada data since March and compiled an outstanding spreadsheet with graphic analysis, which he generiously shared with me, because he said he’s glad that more people get to use his data to build tools.
 I have adopted one of Marc’s special figure on this dash and I named it the Marc-Olivier figure to carry on the legacy.

 **Acknowledgement**